 New gun optics are coming out all the time, some of which carry the potential to reinvent the scope industry and change the way we hunt or, for casual fun, shoot bottles with our friends.

 Want to know which optics to keep an eye on in the coming months?
-Take a look at the five top new gun optics of 2020.
+Take a look at the five top new gun optics.

 We also like the illuminated circle that’s perfect for contrasting against your target’s environment.
 Holdover points for range and windage will help you make adjustments before taking a shot up to 600 yards away from your target.